rradczewski/expect-redux/README.md

 ## Usage

-Whether you're using `expect` or not, this library relies on `mocha` waiting for the `Promise` a test returns to eventually resolve.
+This library relies on `mocha | jest` waiting for the `Promise` a test returns to eventually resolve.
-Sadly, `mocha` does not support custom timeout messages yet, so a failing test will usually just yield a timeout message.
+Sadly, `mocha` and `jest` neither support custom timeout messages yet, so a failing test will usually just yield a timeout message.

-### Without `expect`

 ```node
 import { expectRedux, storeSpy } from 'expect-redux';